Skip to content

 Market signal and location

-Jura is small, rural, and served by BKW, SEDD (Delémont), and FMB.
+Jura is small, rural, and served by BKW and the Services industriels de Delémont (SID).
 Despite the Jura-arc topography, PV on agricultural and industrial roofs is very profitable: large unshaded surfaces, high self-consumption, and household tariffs of 28–32 Rp./kWh.
 Payback typically lands at 11–13 years thanks to Pronovo and the tax deduction.
-In the Canton of Jura, there is no general cantonal PV top-up.
-The main incentives are Pronovo, the full tax deduction, and feed-in tariffs from BKW and SEDD.
+The Canton of Jura runs its own PV funding programme «Soutien aux petites installations photovoltaïques» (2–30 kW).
+On top of this come Pronovo, the full tax deduction, and feed-in tariffs from BKW and the Services industriels de Delémont (SID).
 Cantonal programmes focus on the building envelope and heating replacement; storage contributions are possible depending on the budget – a case-by-case check is recommended.

 Agricultural roofs